jaspergeer/jumcc/README.md

 ```
 umasm umcrtn.ums stdlib.ums [your-file].ums ... umcrt1.ums
 ```
+I've included two sample programs in the `sample` directory that you can compile and assemble/link.
+Both depend on `stdlib.umc`

 ## um-C
 I haven't written a grammar yet but here is a general overview of the language: